 Sonny Montelli: When, I please!

-I think part of the reason the film struck such a nerve all those years ago is the fact that the home’s evil presence communicates with Sonny through his Walkman (I’ll bet you read Sony there for a moment).
-I had a Walkman back then, or at least a cheap, non-Sony rip-off with the kind of headphones that pull out your hair strand-by-strand, and you can bet your life I gave it a wide berth for weeks thereafter.
+I think part of the reason why the film struck such a nerve all those years ago is the fact that the home’s evil presence communicates with Sonny through his Walkman.
+I had a Walkman back then, or at least a cheap, non-Sony rip-off with the kind of headphones that inflicted their own evil by pulling out your hair strand-by-strand.
 That was the superficial element that really troubled me.
 What if a voice began communicating with me too?
 What in the hell was I supposed to do?
-It inspired feelings of inescapable doom.
-Of mental imprisonment.
-What was I doing to myself?
-But I think the film — a yucky slice of trash cinema with a real mean streak — resonated with me on a much deeper level.
-It doesn’t grab you with clever writing or technical panache or a profound understanding of its subject.
-It’s simply mean-spirited, bombarding us with icky moments of graceless, yet effective instances of practical effects grotesquery.
-It also benefits from a colossal score by legendary composer Lalo Schifrin, which leaps from eerie lullaby to indomitable evil with an alarming jolt, and the sound effects are just awful.
-Not in the pejorative sense.
-They’re just deeply unpleasant in a way that will stay with you long after the credits roll.
+It inspired feelings of inescapable doom, of mental imprisonment, and there’s nothing scarier than complete, psychological breakdown.

 Demons’ Voice: [through Sonny’s cassette player] Why didn’t you pull the trigger?
 Why didn’t you shoot that pig?